iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 Beam search is only useful if it discovers meaningfully different candidate decodings to compare.
 If all paths converge to approximately the same sequence, it is a waste of computing resources and we might as well do greedy decoding.
 As such, there are many variants focused on altering the search part of beam search to force it to explore more diverse potential paths.
 Here are a few prominent ones:

 **Diverse beam search** <d-cite key="vijayakumar2018diverse"></d-cite> divides the "beam budget" into groups and enforces diversity between groups through an extra loss term term corresponding to group dissimilarity.
 Dissimilarity can be based on exact matches or some kind of sentence-level embedding comparison. **Sibling beam search** <d-cite key="li2016simple"></d-cite> penalizes hypotheses that are siblings (same parent).
-In **beam blocking** <d-cite key="paulus2017deep"></d-cite> <d-cite key="klein-etal-2017-opennmt"></d-cite>, previously generated n-grams can't be used again.
+In **beam blocking** <d-cite key="paulus2017deep"></d-cite><d-cite key="klein-etal-2017-opennmt"></d-cite>, previously generated n-grams can't be used again.
 This fixes token and phrase level repetitions but can cause issues because sometimes you naturally *do* need to repeat words in a sentences.
 In **iterative beam search** <d-cite key="kulikov2019importance"></d-cite>, beam search is performed in multiple passes, each time ignoring any hypotheses that were previously seen.

-A related group of work called **constrained beam search** (for example **grid beam search** <d-cite key="hokamp-liu-2017-lexically"></d-cite> imposes structural requirements that beam search candidates must adhere to, such as containing a list of words or not containing any words that are banned.
+A related group of work called **constrained beam search** (for example **grid beam search** <d-cite key="hokamp-liu-2017-lexically"></d-cite>) imposes structural requirements that beam search candidates must adhere to, such as containing a list of words or not containing any words that are banned.

 ### Modifying the score part with post-hoc reranking

-Arguably the bigger and more fundamental issue with beam search is that total probability is a poor proxy for the quality of a sequence <d-cite key="koehn-knowles-2017-six"></d-cite> <d-cite key="edunov-etal-2018-classical"></d-cite> <d-cite key="stahlberg2019nmt"></d-cite> <d-cite key="eikema-aziz-2020-map"></d-cite>, as the maximally probable generations tend to be far from the best generations for a variety of reasons discussed earlier.
+Arguably the bigger and more fundamental issue with beam search is that total probability is a poor proxy for the quality of a sequence <d-cite key="koehn-knowles-2017-six"></d-cite><d-cite key="edunov-etal-2018-classical"></d-cite><d-cite key="stahlberg2019nmt"></d-cite><d-cite key="eikema-aziz-2020-map"></d-cite>, as the maximally probable generations tend to be far from the best generations for a variety of reasons discussed earlier.

-In light of this, several works started employing **N-best reranking** methods <d-cite key="holtzman2018learning"></d-cite> <d-cite key="scialom2020discriminative"></d-cite> <d-cite key="lee-etal-2021-discriminative"></d-cite> <d-cite key="bhattacharyya-etal-2021-energy"></d-cite> <d-cite key="fernandes-etal-2022-quality"></d-cite> to rerank beam search candidates according to some other sentence-level utility function instead of total probability.
+In light of this, several works have employed **N-best reranking** methods <d-cite key="holtzman2018learning"></d-cite><d-cite key="scialom2020discriminative"></d-cite><d-cite key="lee-etal-2021-discriminative"></d-cite><d-cite key="bhattacharyya-etal-2021-energy"></d-cite><d-cite key="fernandes-etal-2022-quality"></d-cite> to rerank beam search candidates according to some other sentence-level utility function instead of total probability.
 Candidates are generally scored by separately trained discriminator networks or oracle rankers.
 One benefit of this is that the trained rerankers are exposed to the model's output during training, unlike the LLM itself, which is only exposed to the training data.
 This mismatch between the training distribution and the generated distribution is sometimes called the **exposure bias** problem.

 A subset of these reranking methods use a utility function that compares candidates to some reference.
 For example, in Minimum Bayes Risk (MBR) decoding <d-cite key="eikema-aziz-2020-map"></d-cite><d-cite key="zhang2022rmbr"></d-cite>, the idea is to seek a consensus translation that is closest on average to other best candidates.
 Thus the score for each candidate is the expected utility (similarity) with all other candidates.

 ### Modifying the score part with reinforcement learning

 Several works use an auxiliary sequence-level RL loss term to finetune LLMs.
 The goal of these methods is to steer the language model towards better generations according to some metric.
 Most if not all existing methods score generations with a separately learned reward model that predicts the performance on some external evaluation metric.
-For example, early works use reward models trained to predict scores from ROUGE for summarization <d-cite key="ranzato2016sequence"></d-cite> <d-cite key="paulus2017deep"></d-cite> <d-cite key="wu2018learning"></d-cite> or BLEU for translation <d-cite key="wu2016googles"></d-cite> <d-cite key="NguyenDB17"></d-cite> or other custom metrics for other tasks  <d-cite key="Tambwekar18"></d-cite> <d-cite key="mudgal2023controlled"></d-cite>.
-Of particular note recently are RL methods based on predicted human feedback as reward aka RLHF (ADD REFS: Ziegler et al., 2019; Stiennon et al., 2020; Ouyang et al., 2022; Perez et al., 2022; Bai et al., 2022; others).
+For example, early works use reward models trained to predict scores from ROUGE for summarization <d-cite key="ranzato2016sequence"></d-cite><d-cite key="paulus2017deep"></d-cite><d-cite key="wu2018learning"></d-cite> or BLEU for translation <d-cite key="wu2016googles"></d-cite><d-cite key="NguyenDB17"></d-cite> or other custom metrics for other tasks  <d-cite key="Tambwekar18"></d-cite><d-cite key="mudgal2023controlled"></d-cite>.
+Of particular note recently are RL methods based on predicted human feedback as reward aka RLHF <d-cite key="Ziegler2019FineTuningLM"></d-cite><d-cite key="Stiennon2020LearningTS"></d-cite><d-cite key="Ouyang2022TrainingLM"></d-cite><d-cite key="bai2022training"></d-cite>.

 ## Combining deterministic and stochastic methods